 A: You must host at least 2 students, but you are free to host as many students as you can house and transport comfortably!

 Q: Does each student require their own room in my home?

-A: Students can share a room, as long as each has his/her own bed or air mattress to sleep on and rooms are gender specific.
+A: Students can share a room, as long as each has a bed or air mattress to sleep on (2 students may share a double bed or larger) and rooms are gender specific.

 Q: Can I carpool my students to and from the conference with another host family?

 A: Absolutely!
 Carpooling is fun, earth-friendly, and will ease traffic flow at the conference site.

 Q: Can my child drive the billets to school in his/her vehicle?